surmon-china/vue-codemirror/README.md

         tabSize: 4,
         mode: 'text/javascript',
         theme: 'base16-dark',
         lineNumbers: true,
         line: true,
         ...
       }
     }
   },
-  // if you use in vue2.X，parent component needs to explicitly emit an event instead of relying on implicit binding
+  // If you need to manually control the data synchronization, parent component needs to explicitly emit an event instead of relying on implicit binding
   methods: {
     codeChange(newCode) {
       console.log(newCode)